dpfrakes/dpfrakes-site/content/posts/api-hacking.md

 ---
-title: "API Hacking"
+title: API Hacking
-date: 2017-03-16T00:00:00-05:00
+date: 2017-03-16T00:00:00.000-05:00
-draft: false
-tags: ["projects", "api", "lifehacks"]
+tags:
+- projects
+- api
+- lifehacking
+- web
-description: "Learn how to collect data directly from source with this walkthrough of a website dissection."
+description: Learn how to collect data directly from source with this walkthrough of a website dissection.
 meta_img: "/img/favicon.png"
-hacker_news_id: ""
+hacker_news_id: ''

 ---
 In preparation for a [Spartan Sprint](https://www.spartan.com/) in 2016, I subscribed to their "Workout of the Day."
 I wanted to pull it up on my phone without having to go to their website or search through my inbox, so I took a closer look at the [Workout of the Day web page](https://www.spartan.com/en/training/wods/spartan-wod) and found an API link I might be able to use.

 {{< figure src="https://s3.amazonaws.com/dpfrakes/wod-request.png" alt="screenshot of workout of the day request" caption="You shouldn't have to wait 13 seconds and download 10 MB of ads, images, and popups just to view 630 bytes of text." >}}